 Northwest Folklife Festival is the annual free Memorial Day weekend celebration of ethnic, folk, and traditional arts.
 Folklife is Seattle’s unofficial leap into summer, with four days of jam-packed excitement all day and into the night.

-Presenting thousands of performers, the Festival draws from hundreds of cultural communities that Northwest Folklife collaborates with year-round.
-The festival is more than a celebration of the diversity of the Pacific Northwest, it’s a chance to engage directly with the many communities that make up our region.
+The festival is more than a celebration of the diversity of the Pacific Northwest.
+Folklife is a chance to engage directly with the many communities that make up our region.
 All of the Festival’s artists donate their performances in order to share their arts and traditions.

 In keeping a commitment to remove any economic barriers and ensure that everyone can experience and share in cultural traditions, the annual Northwest Folklife is presented without admission charge, creating the most inclusive, wide reaching arts experience.

 Northwest Folklife is s a year-around non-profit arts organization that celebrates multigenerational arts, cultures, and traditions of a global Pacific Northwest.

 It produces the Northwest Folklife Festival, along with curated performances, panels, workshops, exhibitions, demonstrations, and educational materials in partnership with youth organizations and community partners.
 A couple of these initiatives are listed below.

 - Our Big Neighborhood with Seattle Center, a multicultural, intergenerational program that fosters the sharing of traditional and evolving cultures among people of all ages, ethnicities, and backgrounds.